shaheemirza/OSPFMD5Crack/README.md

 # OSPFMD5Crack

-How to crack on OSPF MD5 hash manually
+How to crack on OSPF MD5 hash manually.

 This little guide is for pentesters who conduct a pentest under a contract.
 Do not use this information to destroy other people's networks.